pepa65/horcrux/README.md

 `horcrux -q file.horcrux`

 ## Installation
-- Do `go get github.com/pepa65/horcrux` anywhere when golang is properly installed.
+- Do `go install github.com/pepa65/horcrux@latest` anywhere when golang is properly installed.
 - Or, clone this repo by: `git clone https://github.com/pepa65/horcrux` and do `cd horcrux` followed by `go install`.
 - Or for Linux amd64 systems, download the `horcrux` binary in this repo at: